 What are the ingredients in Vagifem?

-Vagifem (estradiol vaginal tablets) are small, white, film-coated tablets containing estradiol.
+Vagifem (estradiol vaginal inserts) are small, white, film-coated tablets containing estradiol.
 Each tablet also contains hypromellose, lactose monohydrate, maize starch and magnesium stearate.
 The film coating contains hypromellose and polyethylene glycol.

 Each Vagifem tablet is contained in a disposable applicator, packaged in a blister pack.
 Cartons contain 8 or 18 applicators with inset tablets.